polichtm/MCW-SAP-NetWeaver-on-Azure/Whiteboard design session/WDS student guide - SAP NetWeaver on Azure.md

 -   Do I have to pay for resources when they are stopped?

--   For my dev environment, can I automate scheduled daily shutdown?
+-   Can I automate the shutdown at periodic times of day?

 ### Infographic for common scenarios